Ayush-0404/LLM-Projects/README.md

 - Secure API endpoints
 - Input sanitization
 - Error handling and logging
-- For people who want to have their own offline partner.
+- For people who want to have their own offline partner

 ## 🤝 Contributing